bartekus/fastify-postgres-auth0-crud/README.md

 # fastify-postgres-auth0-crud

-[fastify](https://www.fastify.io/) is great library to create API server for nodejs. express is probably first choice to make server for nodejs, but **fastify** has almost similar API with some extra features and most importantly it has better performance.
+[fastify](https://www.fastify.io/) is great library to create API server for nodejs.

+It has very similar API to that of express while having much better performance.

 [Check benchmarks](https://github.com/fastify/fastify#benchmarks)

-This repository helps you to understand how to create APIs for your server.
+This repository aims at helping you understand how to create auth0 authenticate APIs using fastify with PostgreSQL as data layer.

 This project uses TypeScript.